Why Wood as a Fuel?

 How to Minimize Wood Smoke

 Wood smoke is polluting.
 The particulates in wood smoke are a health hazard.
-Wood smoke however does not contain sulfur like coal and fuel oil, so does not contribute to acid rain.
+However, wood smoke does not contain sulfur like coal and fuel oil, so does not contribute to acid rain.
 However every attempt to minimize wood smoke should be taken.
 Dry wood contains up to 30% more energy.
 Valuable heat is not being used to dry the wood in the firebox.
-Smoke is largely unburned fuel being wasted into the atmosphere.
+Smoke is largely unburned fuel being wasted in the atmosphere.

 * Burn only dry wood.
 Order your wood one year in advance and properly stack it for air drying.

-*Be sure chimney is clean and then burn only hot fires.
+*Be sure the chimney is clean, and then burn only hot fires.
 You can control the temperature of your home by the size of your fire.
-Once you are up to temperature use a small fire to maintain the comfort level rather than loading up the stove and turning down the damper.
+Once you are up to temperature, use a small fire to maintain the comfort level rather than loading up the stove and turning down the damper.
 A lack of combustion air is the biggest cause of smoke.
 Burning small hot fires requires more monitoring of the stove but less smoke and higher efficiency.

-*Use a high efficiency stove that will burn up more of the unused fuel that would normally be lost up the chimney.
+*Use a high-efficiency stove that will burn up more unused fuel that would normally be lost up the chimney.